DCAN-Labs/cdni-brain/docs/github-quick-guide.md

 ## Creating a GitHub Repository

-To see more commonly used github commands with more description, see [this page.](git-commands.md)
+To see more commonly used github commands with more description, see [our common git commands page.](git-commands.md)

 **Sign up for GitHub:**